grantlj1300/weLynk/README.md

 ## Getting Started
 To use weLynk, you will need to create an account.
 Once you're signed in, you can browse events, create and post events, and connect with other users.
 ## Current Status
 weLynk is currently still under development.
-More features will be continuously rolled out and existing features will be improved.template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+More features will be continuously rolled out and existing features will be improved.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.